 Our sapiens are ready to make that dream a reality.

 The first wave of sapiens applications in this industry will replace those annoying telephone option menus.
 More sophisticated sapiens will be capable of taking on roles now performed by humans in many call centers where personnel are really acting as little more than a language interface between a caller and information in a computer system.

 This industry and its associated infrastructure represents the nervous system of our digital civilization.
 All over the world highly trained experts in Network Control Centers (NOCs) strive to keep information flowing to its intended destination efficiently, reliably and securely.
 At the same time, other clandestine experts attempt to divert, disrupt or compromise that operation or gain access to information that is not theirs.

-MK has an unprecedented potential to combine human expertise in network operations and security into the network itself, combining the flexibility and depth of human knowledge with the speed, bandwidth and reliability of software.
+Sapiens have an unprecedented potential to combine human expertise in network operations and security into the network itself, combining the flexibility and depth of human knowledge with the speed, bandwidth and reliability of software.